shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step7.md

     Log 8 looks like `user.name user.familyname 'connected on server' server.name 'in' server.env`.

     Notice the following differences:

     - Log 7 include `user.name` and `user.id`, while Log 8 includes `user.name` and `user.familyname`.

     - Log 7 includes a `connect_date`, while Log 8 does not.

-    How can you modify the helper rules above to account for these differences and to use the same set of helper rules for logs like Log 7 and for logs like Log 8,
+    How can you modify the helper rules above to account for these differences and to use the same set of helper rules for types of logs.

 6. Let's start with the `user` helper rule.